-IFRS 13, Fair Value Measurements ("IFRS 13") provides new guidance on fair value measurement and disclosure requirements.
-IFRS 13 is effective for annual periods beginning on or after January 1, 2013.
+Effective May 1, 2013, the Company adopted IFRS 13, Fair Value Measurements ("IFRS 13").
+IFRS 13 provides new guidance on fair value measurement and disclosure requirements.
+The adoption of IFRS 13 resulted in minor changes in disclosure within Note 17, but did not have a significant impact on the Consolidated Financial Statements.